 Does Speed Cleaning Really Work?

 Cleaning sucks and I like to clean!
-Cleaning takes time and energy and most days time and energy are on short supply.
+Cleaning takes time and energy.
+Most day's time and energy are in short supply.
 Speed cleaning for many people can be a real game changer and makes cleaning challenging in a good way.

 Speed Cleaning is self explanatory.
 Power hour or Dirty 30 is where we give ourselves a timer and speed clean the house.
 These are the speed cleaning sessions that seem to be the most popular on YouTube.
 Because who doesn't like to watch someone else clean their house rather than clean theirs?

 Speed Cleaning is setting a time limit and getting done what you can in that time.
 Last Thanksgiving was the first year I did not clean my house from top to bottom.
 Deep cleaning your home before the holidays adds to the stress.
 Once you start speed cleaning, you get far more done and your house stays clean.

 Power hour changed the way I run my household.
 I read a great post once and I don't remember who wrote it.
 The article explained what a tidy house and a clean house were.
 Clean and tidy are not the same.

 In a clean home surfaces will pass the white glove test.
 A clean house has no rings in the toilet or the tub.
 Yet in a clean home toys are on the floor and the beds are unmade.

 In the tidy house, you won't see toys lying around, but will find a ring in the bathtub, or it's dusty.
 Tidy homes seem cleaner because they don't mind the dirt as much.
 Tidiness is more important than the dirt or dust if that makes any sense.